o2r-project/erc-spec/docs/user-guide/template.md

 ### Header template

 The yaml header of the `document.md` file is the right place to enter your meta information right away from the start: Fill out the metadata fields, included in the template, as early in your personal workflow as possible and keep them up-to-date to prepare for the ERC creation progress.
+The metadata extractor of the o2r service will collect and prefer information from RMarkdown document headers.

 ```yml
 ---